 Now, if you know anything about me it’s that I love a magical sunset view.
+And luckily for me (and you) every day in Seattle ends with a magical sunset.
 I can absolutely, without doubt, say that I found said magical sunset view and it is for sure one of the best things to do in Seattle without hesitation.

 Head on up to Kerry Park, sit on the ledge, and watch the setting sun turn the skyline and Mount Rainier into incredible pinks and oranges.
 Check out all my tips and recommendations for enjoying sunset at Kerry Park and you’ll see why this is one of the best things to do in Seattle.

 So there you have it, my list of the best things to do in Seattle!
-Your day in Seattle is going to be amazing, I can guarantee you that.
+Spending a day in Seattle is amazing and you’re going to have an absolute blast.
 Unless you don’t like good food and good views… then I can’t help you. 🙂